lu1a/farm-sharing-app/README.md

 # Installation

 TODO.
+There will be binary releases for major architectures coming soon TM.

+# Installation

-For now just install cargo then cargo run this.
+TODO.
+For now just zig build run from the zig-port folder

 # Endpoints